jonathanmorgan/context_text/README.md

                 # this specifies to look for the class `PersonLookup` in the `sourcenet.ajax-select-lookups` module

             }

+    - regardless of django version, add the following to the bottom of your settings.py file.

             # magically include jqueryUI/js/css
             AJAX_SELECT_BOOTSTRAP = True